It isn’t always easy to be transparent. Even for an extreme extravert like me.

 Yesterday afternoon, I got an email from the senior acquisitions editor at my publisher’s.
 She had been looking over the back matter for my next release (A Promise Kept) and expressed a desire for me to change the brief note to readers that I’d turned in with the manuscript earlier this year.
 She wanted me to tell my “story behind the story.”
 I told her I would give it a try.

 This is harder than it may sound.
 My story involves another.
 Telling my story behind this story includes telling someone else’s story too.
-In this case, it means talking about my marriage which means talking about my husband.
-God has blessed me.
-Jerry is so supportive about my writing and the ministry the Lord has called me to, and he has given me his blessing to be candid.

 When a writer dips heavily into her personal experiences for the fiction she writes, people want to know more.
 So I imagine this will be only the first time in the coming months that I will be writing or sharing this story in a public fashion.
 I am willing to do it because I’m so grateful for all that God has done in my life.
 If I can provide hope or comfort or encouragement to another by telling my story behind the story, then I want to do so.

 Some years ago, when I was leading a women’s retreat in Colorado, a woman came up to me and thanked me for being so transparent.
 I remember thinking, what good would a retreat speaker be if she wasn’t transparent?
 I still feel that way.

 A Promise Kept, as the blurb says, is my thanksgiving to a God who answers prayers—in His own time and His own ways.
 May His name be ever praised.